 Let’s take the TULIP five points one at a time and just articulate them for what they really are.

-Calvinism goes up to what Arminians believe and beyond what Arminians believe in the doctrine of the atonement.
-Arminians believe that Christ died for all in this sense.
-John 3:16:
+Calvinism goes up to what Arminians believe, and beyond what Arminians believe, in the doctrine of the atonement.
+Arminians believe that Christ died for all in this sense:

-And I, a five point Calvinist, yea, a seven point Calvinist, say, Amen.
-And I don’t put any bar on the all or the world.
+And I, a five point Calvinist, a seven point Calvinist even, say, Amen.
+And I don’t put any bar on the “all” or the “world.”
 Every individual.
-God loves in that he sent his Son such that if they would believe they would be saved.
-That is all an Arminian believes and I believe every word of it.
-However, I believe the atonement is bigger than that, stronger than that, more than that, less limited than that, namely, it is a covenant love demonstrating work of Christ.
+God loves in that he sent his Son such that if they would believe, they would be saved.
+That is all an Arminian believes, and I believe every word of it.
+However, I believe the atonement is bigger than that, stronger than that, more than that, less limited than that, namely, it is a covenant, love-demonstrating work of Christ.
 I believe that more was accomplished on the cross than simply the purchase of a valid offer for everyone who hears the gospel.

 Didn’t ransom every person in every tribe and tongue and people and nation that way.
-Among every people group, every tribe, every tongue there are blood bought people.
+Rather, among every people group, every tribe, every tongue there are blood bought people.
 That is a missionary doctrine.